Our Mission

 Francie’s favorite vegetable is fresh asparagus.
 Francie is also an artist, an avid reader, and she enjoys spending time with her family.

-This is Kelly Parachek’s 4th year working as a teacher sponsor for the program.
+Kelly Parachek is as a teacher sponsor for the program.
 She loves cooking and trying to grow new things in her garden.

 Kirsten thinks the best part of this program is seeing kids get excited about fresh food and learning how to use/cook with it.
 She believes many kids are not interested in trying new foods.
 However, as soon as they play a role in the harvesting and making of the food they are much more eager to try.
 Most of the time they find out they like something new.
 She also really enjoys cooking.
 If she was not teaching she would run her own food truck.